 Why Is Chocolate Poisonous to Dogs?

 Chocolate can be harmful to dogs for a few reasons.
-Most commonly, the high-fat content of chocolate and desserts containing chocolate can be enough to cause pancreatitis in dogs.
+In many cases, the high-fat content of chocolate and desserts containing chocolate can be enough to cause pancreatitis in dogs.
 Although there is no exact amount of fat known to lead to pancreatitis, any dog ingesting a sudden large amount of fat is at risk.
 The danger isn't limited to chocolate either; any food high in fat can lead to pancreatitis.
 This includes meats, cheeses, and any other high-fat food.

 Chocolate itself is toxic because it contains caffeine and theobromine, two chemicals known as methylxanthines.
 These chemicals can cause problems in dogs that range from mild to severe:

-Signs of chocolate toxicity typically appear within about six to 12 hours of ingestion.
+Signs of chocolate toxicity typically appear within about one to four hours of ingestion.
 This can vary based on your dog's metabolism and the amount of food and water ingested that day.

 How Much Chocolate Is Toxic to Dogs?